 Our inpatient team includes:

-- Cancer social workers who can find counselors, support groups and resources to help you prepare for and manage during treatment.
+- Cancer social workers who can find counselors, support groups and resources to help you prepare for and manage treatment.

-- A Bone Marrow Transplant Survivorship Program to help you arrange long-term follow-up care and to handle any complications.
+- A Bone Marrow Transplant Survivorship Program to help you arrange long-term follow-up care and handle any complications.
 This program is also available to patients who had a transplant elsewhere.

 - Clinics in central and southern Oregon where you can receive follow-up care from OHSU providers.